nstaeger/cms-plugin-framework/README.md

 # CMS Plugin Framework

-A framework to help rapid plugin development for you CMS.
+A framework for rapid CMS plugin development.
 (Currently only supports WordPress)